When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Does Hotspot Shield VPN Leak/Expose Your Private Data?

 No, Hotspot Shield VPN doesn’t leak your private data.
-For this section, we conducted a few tests for data leaks, and we’re happy to inform you that we found no IP, DNS, or WebRTC leaks on its premium and free desktop and mobile applications.
+For this section, we conducted a few tests for VPN leaks, and we’re happy to inform you that we found no IP, DNS, or WebRTC leaks on its premium and free desktop and mobile applications.

 Hotspot Shield Premium DNS leak test result